Kids on the Creek Camps

 We'll be offering four Kids on the Creek Camps this summer.

-Art on the Creek Camp, June 11-15, 2018.
+Art on the Creek, June 10-14.
 Led by visual artist and educator Debra Fields, kids and grown ups can get creative.
 Look forward to watercolor with Jeff Chapman-Crane, creating with materials from nature, puppet-making, clay sculpture and painting, working from nature, and field trips.

-Kids on the Creek, June 25-29, 2018.
-Kids on the Creek is for kids ages 4 to 10.
+Music on the Creek, June 24-28.
+Music on the Creek is for kids ages 4 to 10.
 Kids will get an introduction to a wide range of Appalachian folk arts and cultural traditions including singing, storytelling, music, visual arts and square dancing.
 Expect lots of hands-on fun and something different every day.
 Tuition is $150, with full scholarships available, especially for local kids, families with more than one child attending the school or any other financial need.
 Kids on the Creek will be led by Debra Fields, Sophie Dansereau and Amanda Wells.